 Action taken by the CMA

-The CMA fined the companies involved £2.8m which included uplifts for director level involvement.
+The CMA fined the companies involved £2.8 million.
+There was a fine uplift for senior employee involvement.

 Lessons from this case: